oclipa/reactjs-cheat-sheet/README.md

 <button type="button" class="collapsible">+ When To Use Redux</button>
 <div class="content" style="display: none;" markdown="1">

-The following diagram gives a high-level overview of when it is generally considered wise to use Redux, although a quick summary would be: use Redux for managing current client/user state, but it is not normally used for managing UI state, and should certainly not be used for persistant state (i.e. it is not a replacement for a database).
+The following diagram gives a high-level overview of when it is generally considered wise to use Redux, although a quick summary would be:
+   * Use for managing current client/user state.
+   * Not normally used for managing UI state.
+   * Do not use for persistant state (i.e. it is not a replacement for a database).

 <a href="assets/when-to-use-redux.png" target="_blank" style="width: 80%"><img src="assets/when-to-use-redux.png" /></a>